-- We wanted to regenerate RCT, build new homes and create new jobs and we have seen - the ratification of the £1.2billion City Deal which includes the implementation of the South Wales Metro and associated local transport schemes. - a new building at the heart of the regeneration of Pontypridd, Llys Cadwyn, nearing its planned 2020 completion following the demolition of the former Taff Vale precinct. - over 2,000 new jobs coming to the County Borough.
-These include over 1,000 jobs to the new Headquarters of Department for Work and Pensions in Treforest, 500 to Llys Cadwyn for Transport for Wales and 300 already in the Health Education and Improvement Wales Offices in Nantgarw. - more business start-ups and registered businesses/enterprises as well as fewer business closures. - 1,654 additional housing units provided and 550 affordable homes delivered to date, together with £4M extra social housing investment. - confirmation of the Eisteddfod being held in RCT in 2022, and the development of two designated destination gateways at Dare Valley Park and Ynysangharad War Memorial Park.
+We wanted to regenerate RCT, build new homes and create new jobs and we have seen

+- the ratification of the £1.2billion City Deal for South East Wales which includes the implementation of the South Wales Metro and associated local transport schemes. - a new building at the heart of the regeneration of Pontypridd, Llys Cadwyn, nearing its planned 2020 completion following the demolition of the former Taff Vale precinct. - finalising work that will enable over 2,000 new jobs to come to the County Borough.
+These include over 1,000 jobs to the new Headquarters of Department for Work and Pensions in Treforest, 500 to Llys Cadwyn for Transport for Wales and 300 already in the Health Education and Improvement Wales Offices in Nantgarw. - more business start ups and registered businesses/enterprises as well as fewer business closures - 1,654 additional housing units provided and 550 affordable homes delivered to date, together with £4M extra social housing investment. - confirmation of the Eisteddfod being held in RCT in 2022 and the development of two designated destination gateways at Dare Valley Park and Ynysangharad War Memorial Park.

-We wanted our schools to be among the best in the country and we are seeing pupils enjoying new or refurbished schools in Y Pant, Treorchy, Porth, Tonyrefail, Cymmer, Ferndale with more improvements on the way, and more of our pupils achieving better results in level 2 + threshold (English, Welsh and Maths) at Key Stage 4 leading to the highest ever RCT performance at this level.
+We wanted to our schools to be among the best in the country and we are seeing pupils enjoying new or refurbished schools in Y Pant, Treorchy, Porth, Tonyrefail, Cymmer, Ferndale with more improvements on the way, and more of our pupils achieving better results in level 2 + threshold (English, Welsh and Maths) at Key Stage 4 leading to the highest ever RCT performance at this level.